mmazzarolo/breathly-app/README.md

 ## Contributing

 Pull requests are welcome.
 File an issue for ideas, conversation or feedback.
+Please notice that, currently, I'm not keeping the F-Droid version up-to-date myself (nor I was the one who created it).
+That said, feel free to update it as needed and let me know if you need any help 👍